-Can 3 courses of Music at 2 credit a piece in the same instrument count as in-depth fine arts?
+Can 3 courses of Music at 2 credits a piece in the same instrument count as in-depth fine arts?

 Can I combine 3 credits of Music courses and 3 credits of Fine Arts (outside of Music) to fulfill the Fine Arts requirements?

-Can a Q fulfill a skills, FISHN distribution and POE?
+Can a Q course be used as a skills requirement, FISHN distribution and POE?

-Can an IC course fulfill a FISHN requirement?
+Can an IC or CA course fulfill a FISHN requirement?